skhasibulalam/asm-intro-8086/README.md

-# asm-intro-8086
+# asm - Intel 8086
-Some basic assignments for Intel 8086
+*Some basic assignments for* Intel 8086

+Use DOSBox to compile these codes in your PC.